LUCIT-Systems-and-Development/unicorn-binance-websocket-api/tools/icinga/README.md

 OK, WARNING, CRITICAL or UNKOWN
 - WARNING: on restarts, available updates
 - CRITICAL: crashed streams
+- UNKOWN: the check_command is not able to connect to the monitoring API services

 ### Perfdata
 - average receives per second since last status check